 Wednesday, 2 May 2018

 Trying to find the balance between study, full-time work and your personal life can seem daunting – especially if it’s been a while since you were a student.
-But Dr Anne-Marie Chase, Course Coordinator for ACER’s Graduate Certificate of Education: Assessment of Student Learning, says there are proven ways to strike the study-work-life balance and get the best from your course.
+But Dr Anne-Marie Chase, Course Coordinator of ACER’s Graduate Certificate in Education: Assessment of Student Learning, says there are proven ways to strike the study-work-life balance and get the best from your course.

 Six ways to find time for postgraduate study

 Start by creating a study plan.
 ‘Marking up a calendar with your study alongside your work, personal and family commitments will help you visualise your time and plan ahead,’ Dr Chase says.
 Sit down and go through the course units.
 Be realistic about what’s involved – if you’re new to a topic, allow extra time for study.
 Know your deadlines in advance.
 Next, think about your study strategy – will you study a small amount each day or spend a big chunk of time at the weekend?
 Whichever you choose, make sure you pencil in some time to relax.